Taboo, or: The Persecution of Dissenters

 Does that mean I share Mr. Sellner’s points of view?
 I’d be honest here and state that I don’t, for the most part, but I do share his critical stance on mass migration (full disclaimer: I’ve been living outside Austria since 2010).
 So do many other people.

-Moving on, let’s discuss the obvious left-wing, if not Communist, bias apparent in esp. mainstream sources, such as the Wikipedia pieces.
+Moving on, let’s discuss the obvious far left-wing, if not Communist, bias apparent in esp. ‘mainstream™’ sources, such as the Wikipedia pieces.
 Why wouldn’t Wikipedia note these ideological dispositions of the cited ‘experts’?
-(My ‘guess’ is because it would reveal at-once the clear bias among these ‘experts’.)
+(My ‘guess’ is because it would reveal at-once the clear bias among these ‘experts™’.)

 The absurdity of this all is revealed at-once in a piece in the Austrian left-wing daily (rag) Der Standard, whose editors wrote the following on 29 Jan.
 2024: